Andylam2963/DE2TechAssessment/README.md

 Note: Please submit the processed dataset and scripts used

-## Section2: Databases
+## Section 2: Databases

 You are the tech lead for an e-commerce company that operates on the cloud.
 The company allows users to sign up as members on their website and make purchases on items listed.
 You are required to design and implement a pipeline that processes membership applications and determine if an application is successful or unsuccessful.
 Applications are dropped into a location for processing.
 Engineers have already written code to determine a successful or unsuccessful application, as well as creating membership IDs for successful applications.
 You may use the processed datasets from section 1 as reference.
 Successful applications should be sent to a location for storage and reference.

 The e-commerce company also requires you to set up a database for their sales transactions.
 Set up a PostgreSQL database using the Docker [image](https://hub.docker.com/_/postgres) provided.
-We expect at least a Dockerfile which will stand up your database with the DDL statements to create the necessary tables.vYou are required to produce  entity-relationship diagrams as necessary to illustrate your design, along with the DDL statements that will be required to stand up the database.
+We expect at least a Dockerfile which will stand up your database with the DDL statements to create the necessary tables.
+You are required to produce entity-relationship diagrams as necessary to illustrate your design, along with the DDL statements that will be required to stand up the database.
 The following are known for each item listed for sale on the e-commerce website:
 - Item Name
 - Manufacturer Name